gentle movement, grounded wisdom

 Yes and no. We don’t record live classes to protect students’ privacy and to keep the experience interactive.
 Since we focus on engagement during class, it’s harder to fully demo the sequence in real time as we would for a recorded session.

-However, we know schedules can be tricky, so we provide a separate, pre-recorded version of each class.
+However, we know schedules can be tricky, so we provide a separate, pre-recorded version of each yoga or meditation class.
 It follows the same sequence, theme, and meditation as the live session.

 Because this takes some time to edit, the recording will be available 48 hours after the live class.